Víctor Sánchez (footballer, born 1976): Coaching career

-On 22 December 2010, Sánchez was named Getafe CF's assistant manager, replacing former Real Madrid teammate Juan Esnáider as sidekick of Míchel – another player he shared teams at the club with.
+On 22 December 2010, Sánchez was named Getafe's assistant manager, replacing former Real Madrid teammate Juan Esnáider as sidekick of Míchel – another player with whom he shared teams at the club.
 On 9 April 2015 he returned to Deportivo, taking over from the sacked Víctor Fernández.

-Sánchez was dismissed after the team finished 15th in his only full season, winning only twice in his last 22 games including an 0–8 home defeat to Barcelona.
-On 23 June 2016, he succeeded Marco Silva at the helm of Olympiacos FC.
-Less than two months later, after being ousted from the Champions League by Hapoel Be'er Sheva FC, he was relieved of his duties.
+Sánchez was dismissed after the team finished 15th in his only full season, winning just twice in his last 22 games, including an 0–8 home defeat to Barcelona.
+On 23 June 2016, he succeeded Marco Silva at the helm of Olympiacos.
+Less than two months later, after being ousted from the Champions League by Hapoel Be'er Sheva, he was relieved of his duties.

 On 12 November 2016, Sánchez replaced the fired Gus Poyet at Real Betis.
-The following 9 May, he was himself relieved of his duties.
+The following 9 May, he was himself shown the door.

-On 15 April 2019, after almost two years without a club, Sánchez took the place of the dismissed Juan Muñiz at Málaga CF. In early January 2020, with the team still in the second tier, the board of directors decided to suspend him indefinitely after a sex video featuring him leaked to the internet; shortly after, he was sacked.
+On 15 April 2019, after almost two years without a club, Sánchez took the place of the dismissed Juan Muñiz at Málaga.
+In early January 2020, with the side still in the second tier, the board of directors decided to suspend him indefinitely after a sex video featuring him leaked to the internet; shortly after, he was fired.

+On 6 June 2023, having been unemployed for three years, Sánchez was named manager of second-division Cartagena.
+He was sacked three months later, after winning one of his seven matches in charge.

+Sánchez went abroad again in June 2024, being appointed by Slovenian PrvaLiga side Olimpija Ljubljana on a one-year contract with the possibility of a one-year extension.
+At the end of his only season, he was crowned national champion for his first title as a manager; he left in spite of this, and was replaced by Portugal's Jorge Simão.

+On 3 September 2025, Sánchez was named head coach of Rijeka, seventh in the Croatian Football League; he signed a two-year deal.